BU-ISCIII/openebench_gmi/README.md

 ## Datasets
-First of all, needed datasets have been colled in: [datasets folder](datasets)
+First of all, needed datasets have been collected in: [datasets folder](datasets)

 1. **Input dataset:** fastq input data obtained from [GMI WGS standards and benchmarks repository](https://github.com/globalmicrobialidentifier-WG3/datasets).
 [Here](datasets/inputDataset/Readme.me) you can find instructions for download.
 2. **Gold standard dataset:** confirmed phylogeny for the outbreak being investigated.